DS 4

-The DS 4 (Citroën DS4 before 2015) is a compact car, and it is the second model in the luxury DS sub-brand created by Citroën, now an independent brand.
-Starting in 2021, it is currently in its second generation, which is based on an all-new EMP2 platform shared with the Opel Astra VI and Peugeot 308 III.
+The DS 4 is a subcompact hatchback, and it is the second model in the luxury DS sub-brand created by Citroën, now an independent brand.
+Starting in 2021, it is currently in its second generation, which is based on an all-new EMP2 platform shared with the Opel Astra L and Peugeot 308 III.
+As of 2023, it is currently slotted above the DS 3 and below the DS 7 Crossback.

-First generation (NX; 2010)
+Overview

 Based upon the Citroën C4 II, the first generation was officially launched internationally in March 2011, but already on sale in some countries by the end of 2010.
 It features raised suspension to resemble a compact SUV and repositioned door handles to give it a coupé like silhouette.

 The rear windows are fixed, and do not slide down or open outwards.

 At launch, the petrol engines that powered the DS 4 were all a product of a collaboration between PSA and BMW, all being 1,598 cc four-cylinder, 16 valve units.
 The base VTi 120 was normally aspirated and put out 120 PS.
 As its name implies it came with variable valve timing.
 The next engine up was the THP 155, essentially a turbocharged version of the VTi.

 It put out 156 PS thanks to a twin-scroll turbocharger and dual overhead cams, and used a six-speed manual transmission.
 The most powerful engine option was the THP 200, a variation of the THP 155, but with an output of 200 PS.
 Citroën initially offered two diesel engines in the DS 4 – the HDi 110, a 1,560 cc four-cylinder that put out 112 PS and the four-cylinder HDi 160 also found in the sedan Citroën C5.
-There was also a 2-liter diesel displacing 1,997 cc and producing 163 PS.
+There was also a 2.0-litre diesel displacing 1,997 cc and producing 163 PS.